 You can use non-dairy alternatives such as almond or coconut milk for a gluten-free version.
 Use buttermilk or add a teaspoon of vinegar to regular milk.
 This mixture yields a fragrant batter which is chewy and thick.

-This flour is made from short-grain glutinous rice and contains no gluten.
-It's also vegan, so it is the best for making these Japanese waffles.
+This Japanese flour is made from short-grain glutinous rice and contains no gluten.
+It's also vegan and gives us the best results for making soft and light Japanese waffles.

 We recommend mixing baking powder with the batter for a lighter and more airy outcome.
 Adding these ingredients will help the batter rise smoothly, rendering your final product more soft and fluffy.